molgenis/systemsgenetics/Genotype-Harmonizer/README.md

 * PED_MAP
  * Expects Plink PED file at: `${base path}.ped`
  * Expects Plink MAP file at: `${base path}.map`
- * Note: it is recommend to use PLINK_BED due to the large memory usage of the current implementation
+ * Note: it is strongly recommend to use PLINK_BED due to the large memory usage of the current implementation.
+When dealing with large datasets it is recommend to first use plink to convert the data binary plink using this command `plink --file pedmapData --make-bed --out binaryData`
 * VCF
  * Expects VCF file at: `${base path}.vcf.gz`
  * Must be compressed using bgzip. (see chapter: Preparing a VCF file)